realm/jazzy/CONTRIBUTING.md

 You'll need push access to the integration specs repo to do this.
 You can request access from one of the maintainers when filing your PR.

-You must have Xcode 16.3 installed to build the integration specs.
+You must have Xcode 26.1 beta 1 installed to build the integration specs.

 ## Making changes to SourceKitten